Sea Empress oil spill: Clean-up

 A large clean-up operation began as soon as the Sea Empress started spilling oil.
 Initially, efforts were made to clean the oil up mechanically, however poor weather conditions resulted in only 3% of the oil being recovered.
-Over 445 tons of chemical dispersants were sprayed onto the oil using planes between February 18 and February 22.
+Over 445 tons of chemical dispersants were sprayed onto the oil using planes between 18 and 22 February.
 The chemical dispersants reduced the amount of oil that reached the beaches, preventing further impacts to both people and the environment.
 People also worked to apply chemical dispersants to the affected beaches of Pembrokeshire, spraying over 12 tons of dispersant.
 In the immediate days and weeks that followed, over a thousand people worked around the clock to rescue oiled birds and remove oil from beaches using suction tankers, pressure washers and oil-absorbing scrubbers.
 The main clean-up operation lasted several weeks and continued on a reduced scale for over a year.

 Many techniques were used to clean the beaches depending on the location's accessibility and the potential impacts to wildlife.